 3. Pipe lithophane Tutorial

 Creating a pipe lithophane.
-The video explains about lithophanes, shows the DeskProto settings, the actual machining and the result (11 min)
+The video explains about lithophanes, shows the DeskProto settings, the actual machining and the result (DP V6, 11 min)

 The Pipe lithophane tutorial video teaches you how to create a pipe lithophane using DeskProto: the relief is machined in a cylinder shape material (a pipe).
 You then can place a lamp or a candle inside the pipe.